 At first glance, Sherwin-Williams Sea Salt is so subtle it may appear more gray or neutral than aqua.
-But with rich colored accents, the green undertones in this light aqua paint really shine through.
-Perfect for nearly any room (we particularly like it in bedrooms, living spaces, and kitchens), this is a great color for those seeking a little more color without overpowering their space.
+But with rich colored accents, the green undertones in this light aqua paint shine through.
+Perfect for nearly any room (particularly great for bedrooms, living spaces, and kitchens), this works well if you seek a little more color without overpowering the space.

-Benjamin Moore Jamaican Aqua is a true aqua paint color.
+Benjamin Moore Jamaican Aqua is a true, saturated aqua paint color.
 This beach-inspired hue is balanced perfectly between blue and green.
-While it's certainly vibrant, it's also relaxing and tranquil.
+While it's certainly vibrant and striking, it's also relaxing and tranquil.
 Jamaican Aqua is a good choice for master bathrooms or cheery laundry rooms, and it's the perfect blend of green and blue.